Percona-Lab/query-playback/README.md

-Percona Playback
+Query Playback
 ----------------
-© 2011-2012 Percona Inc.
+© 2011-2016 Percona Inc.
 See [LICENSE](LICENSE) for full text of the GPL.

-Percona Playback is a tool for replaying the load of one database server to another.
+Query Playback is a tool for replaying the load of one database server to another.

 see `./bin/percona-playback --help` for details

 Build Dependencies
 ------------------
-Percona Playback is mostly comprised of plugins, some of which have their own build dependencies (and simply won't be built if you don't have the required libraries).
+Query Playback is mostly comprised of plugins, some of which have their own build dependencies (and simply won't be built if you don't have the required libraries).

 You will need the 'development' packages for all of these (often suffixed by '-devel' for RedHat or '-dev' for Debian derived distributions).

-The core of Percona Playback requires:
+The core of Query Playback requires:

  * libtbb (Intel Threading Building Blocks)
  * Boost (including boost `program_options`) at least 1.41